Introduction / History

 As well as being in West Bengal, some of the Lohara live in parts of the regions in the state of Jharkhand like Singhbhum, Hazaribag, Palamu, Ranchi and Santhal Pargana.
 They are skilled in the craft of making iron.

 The Lohara are involved in several types of work in which they earn a living.
-Some are shepherds, many breed cattle.
+Some are shepherds, and many raise cattle.
 Others weave baskets.
 They make first class iron products.
 They have special tools for carving.
 Some of them cultivate.
 The houses they live in are very artistic in design.

 They sing and dance too.
 The men and women of the Lohara dance wearing their regular traditional clothes and sing along at the same time.
 They do their art work from handloom weaving tools.
 They do wall paintings too which are put on show at festival times.
 They speak in the same language as other tribes in their region and their clothing is similar to the other local tribes also.